san99tiago/aws-whatsapp-chatbot/README.md

 My Serverless WhatsApp chatbot on AWS, serving as a personal assistant with access to my private data.

+- It is able to assist me with my private data related to Events/Contacts/TODOs/Projects/Tips/etc...

+> Feel free to clone it and extend it to your own company information/data (at your own risk/responsibility)

 ## Architecture :memo:

 <img src="assets/aws-whatsapp-chatbot.png" width=90%> <br>